-Following the World Health Organisation’s classification of COVID-19 as pandemic, Governments all around the world have started to respond by enforcing measures such as social-distancing, quarantine and isolation.
+Following the outbreak of the COVID-19 pandemic, Governments all around the world hastened to respond by enforcing measures such as social-distancing, quarantine and isolation.
 While necessary, these measures can have a significant effect on young people’s mental health.
 Fear, anxiety, anger, sadness and grief are compounded by being away from schools, work, peers, adjusting to new ways of learning and working, as well as fear of losing jobs and family income.

 For this reason, the Secretary-General’s Envoy on Youth, in partnership with the World Health Organisation and UNICEF, are hosting a series of webinars for young people, titled “#CopingWithCOVID”.
 Our aim is to provide young people with a platform for genuine connection amid uncertainty, encouraging them to field their questions to the experts from UNICEF and WHO, generate mental health awareness among young people, and strengthen demand for integrated mental health and psychosocial interventions.

 If you missed any of the sessions, you can watch them below!

 Q1: In the current situation, I find myself panicking a lot and I’m exhausted.
 How can I overcome this feeling?

 Everyone experiences stress and copes with it differently.
 You may notice changes in your mood, such as increased irritability, feeling low or more anxious, you may experience difficulty sleeping, you may feel exhausted more often and more than usual, or it may feel harder to relax during respite periods.

 It is natural to feel this way during difficult and uncertain times, and there are many things you can do that can help: